-Video Game Programming I CSCI 260
+CSCI 260 Video Game Programming I

 Introduction to the programming of video games.
-Course will explore 3D game development with the current version of DirectX.
-Students learn how to create 3D games as well as the basics of designing and using a 3D engine.
-Includes handson laboratory experience reinforcing the lecture, text, and course materials.
+Course will explore 3D game development with Microsoft's DirectX 9.0.
+Students learn how to create a 3D game from scratch.
+They learn the basics of designing and using a 3D engine.
+Includes hands-on laboratory experience reinforcing the lecture, text, and course materials.